catseye/Robin/doc/Robin.markdown

 A macro is an S-expression, in an environment, which describes how to translate one S-expression to another.

-One area where Robin diverges heavily from Lisp and Scheme is that, whereas Lisp and Scheme support macro capabilities, in Robin, the macro is a **fundamental type**.
+One area where Robin diverges significantly from Lisp and Scheme is that, whereas Lisp and Scheme support macro capabilities, in Robin, the macro is a **fundamental type**.
 Other abstractions, such as function values, are built on top of macros.
-Macros are first-class objects that may exist at runtime and can evaluate to other macros.
+Macros are "first-class" objects that may exist at runtime and can evaluate to other macros.
 Therefore, the word "macro" has, perhaps, a slightly different meaning in Robin than in Lisp or Scheme.